Environment: Climate Change, Natural Resource Management And Integration

 Through the Environment and Development Working Group, InterAction and its members keep policy makers and program managers focused on the importance of healthy ecosystems for food security and poverty reduction.
 The working group advocates for appropriate levels of adaptation assistance and for the integration of climate response and environmental regeneration across development sectors.
 It also supports aid effectiveness principles, especially broad-based and inclusive country ownership based on active participation by citizens and stakeholders.
 The working group advances these principles through collaborative policy advocacy, information sharing and the exploration of key issues at the intersection of environmental protection, climate change and rural development.
 For more information, contact Brian Greenberg.

-If you are involved in international environment and development work, you can sign up for InterAction's E&D Working Group by registering for an account and requesting membership.
+If you are involved in international environment and development work, you can sign up for InterAction's E&D Working Group by requesting membership.
 For more information on InterAction's climate change work, please contact Danielle Heiberg.

 The Nature of Development - This research paper calls for the immediate alignment of development and environment policy and practice.
 The benefits of an integrated approach are clear.
 Countries that will suffer the most from climate change are likely to be those most lacking in resources, infrastructure and overall capacity to deal with the problems.
 Supporting these countries’ overall development goals and protecting the natural systems that ensure human well-being is cost-effective and will help ensure the success of U.S. investments in international development and the environment.